Instalab

 Reacting After Eating Rabbit

-If you have had hives, stomach upset, or swelling after rabbit, this test helps confirm whether your immune system is involved.
+You have had hives, swelling, stomach trouble, or worse after eating rabbit, and you want a clear answer on whether your immune system is the cause.

 About Rabbit Meat IgE